 If you live anywhere in the State of California, you can turn to my law firm, The Law Office of Dean Schweitzer.
 I am both a dental malpractice lawyer and a Doctor of Dental Surgery.
 Using my unique combination of backgrounds, I can help determine if your injuries were caused by dental malpractice and if your damages warrant the filing of a dental malpractice lawsuit.
 If so, I can act as your legal representative when filing a lawsuit against the individual dentist, clinic, or dental group that contributed to your injuries.

-Get more information about your rights and my representation by calling my Santa Clarita law office at (661) 460-5795 today.
+Get more information about your rights and my representation by contacting my Santa Clarita law office today.